-In particular, the Applicant's plans dated September 30, 2021 ("Revised Plans") demonstrate that the Project has been revised to remove the 844 square feet in excess Neighborhood Compatibility floor area (the, "Revised Project").

-As such, with respect to the BZA's concern about excess Neighborhood Compatibility floor area, the Revised Plans show that the square footage of the proposed building is now 3,853, which is 605 square-feet less than the maximum allowable square footage of 4,458.
-See Revised Plans, at 2 (Neighborhood Compatibility Analysis RS-4-HD Properties Only table).
-The proposed FAR is 7.7%, below both the Median FAR of 8.90% and the average FAR of 12%.
+The Applicant's plans dated September 30, 2021 ("Revised Plans") demonstrate that the Project has been revised to remove the 844 square feet in excess Neighborhood Compatibility floor area (the, "Revised Project").
+As such, the Revised Plans show that the proposed FAR is 7.7%, below both the Median FAR of 8.90% and the average FAR of 12%.
 Id.
+With the BZA condition of approval, the square footage also does not exceed the maximum allowed either.
 As a result, the Revised Project no longer calls for any excess Neighborhood Compatibility floor area.